LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/ipfs-data/IPFS.md

 :::

 #### 2b.
 Add your request function (example):
-The 'request' function defines the request parameters and sends the request to the Chainlink oracle.
+The `request()` function defines the request parameters and sends a request to the Chainlink oracle.
 For detailed information on each required parameter, reference the above '**Request parameters**' section:

 ```sol reference
 https://github.com/LinkWellNodes/Documentation/blob/main/docs/services/direct-request-jobs/examples/ipfs-data/IPFS.sol#L34-L54